projectfluent/fluent.js/tools/perf/README.md

 Measure the performance impact of changes that you make to the fluent.js codebase.

-Execution time is reported in microseconds (μs).
+Execution time is reported in milliseconds (ms).

 The script measures the speed of parsing, compilation and getting all entities from a resource file based on Firefox OS's [Settings localization file][].
 The